 Mirror Lake Scenic Byway

 Oh Moab!
 We pretty much have a Moab love affair going on!
 Ha!
-The surrounding areas are some of the most amazing, fun and incredible places we’ve ever been.
-There are lots of off road riding, beautiful hiking areas, and even the actual town of Moab is fun, hip and you just HAVE to eat at the Quesadilla Mobilla truck.
+The surrounding areas are some of the most amazing, fun, and incredible places we’ve ever been to.
+There are lots of off-road riding, beautiful hiking areas, and even the actual town of Moab is fun, hip and you just HAVE to eat at the Quesadilla Mobilla truck.
 Best quesadillas EVER!
-They even have vegan and gluten free options.
+They even have vegan and gluten-free options.
 You won’t be sorry!
 It’s right across the street from the laundromat.
 Win-Win!

 You really need a 4 wheel drive vehicle to get here!
 But if you can get here, GET HERE!
 I mean just look at this view we experienced!
 Need I say more?
 Bring a lunch, and just enjoy.